Smart Heating Controls, Heating Curves and Weather Compensation: How Heat Pump Systems Are Optimised

 In simple terms:

-• When it is colder outside, the system increases flow temperature
+• When it becomes colder outside, the system increases flow temperature

 For example: